VanharaLab/VanharaLab/projects.md

 ---

 ### Selected research projects (PI only) ###
-**Desmoplastic reaction in PDAC as a digital biomarker: from clinical sample to AI-ready dataset**
+**Desmoplastic reaction in PDAC as a digital biomarker: from a clinical sample to AI-ready dataset**
 6/2026 — 5/2027
 Investor: [IOCB Foundation](https://www.uochb.cz/en/iocb-foundation), Czech Republic